Cooperativeness

-Cooperativeness is a personality trait concerning the degree to which a person is generally agreeable in their relations with other people as opposed to aggressively self-centered and hostile.
+Cooperativeness is a personality trait that concerns how much a person is generally agreeable in their relations with other people as opposed to aggressively self-centered and hostile.

 It is one of the "character" dimensions in Cloninger's Temperament and Character Inventory.
 Cloninger described it as relating to individual differences in how much people identify with and accept others.
 Cloninger's research found that low cooperativeness is associated with all categories of personality disorder.
 Cooperativeness is conceptually similar to and strongly correlated with agreeableness in the five factor model of personality.

 Description

 Cloninger described cooperative individuals as socially tolerant, empathic, helpful, and compassionate, as opposed to intolerant, callous, unhelpful, and vengeful.
-He compared cooperativeness to Carl Rogers' description of facilitative people who show unconditional acceptance of others, empathy with others' feelings and willingness to help without a desire for selfish domination.
+He compared cooperativeness to Carl Rogers' description of facilitative people who show unconditional acceptance of others, empathy with others' feelings, and willingness to help without a desire for selfish domination.
 Cloninger regarded high cooperativeness as a sign of psychological maturity and of advanced moral development as described by Kohlberg.